 The Program Director, in concert with his/her Selection Committee, is responsible for selecting from among eligible applicants on the basis of their preparedness, ability, academic credentials, communication skills, personal qualities such as motivation and integrity and professionalism.
 Each Program Director has program-specific policies which provide greater specificity to the above criteria.
 The Program Director and Selection Committee review all applications, select candidates for interviews, and determine candidates to be listed on the NRMP rank list, or candidates to be offered contracts independent of the match, when this option is allowed.

-Candidates for initial residency positions at Winthrop-University Hospital are to apply through ERAS.
-Applicants to Winthrop's fellowship programs should contact the appropriate program director for further information and application forms.
+Candidates for initial residency positions at NYU Winthrop Hospital are to apply through ERAS.
+Applicants to NYU Winthrop's fellowship programs should contact the appropriate program director for further information and application forms.
 The program directors are listed by address, phone and fax numbers and email address at the conclusion of each program description.

 The Program Director/Office of Academic Affairs is responsible for verification of applicants' credentials.
 Primary verification of all credentials is required.

-The following documentation, at a minimum, is required for a residency program at Winthrop-University Hospital:
+The following documentation, at a minimum, is required for a residency program at NYU Winthrop Hospital:

 - Certification of graduation from any accredited medical school or ECFMG certified medical institution.
 This documentation must originate from the academic institution granting the degree and have the proper seal of the institution.